8 Best Robot Vacuums for High Thresholds (2026 Guide)

 Navigation System & Mapping

-• Battery Life: Longer runtimes are important for larger homes.
+• Battery Life: Longer runtimes are beneficial for larger homes, reducing the need for mid-cycle recharging.

 Robot Vacuum Comparison for High Thresholds